Craigp10/goFetch/README.md

 # Welcome to goFetch

+goFetch is an Obserability program aimed to provide insight and later provide analytics on network requests.

+Currently in version 1 where the user can see the runtime of fetching provided URLs through both synchronous and asynchronous approaches.

-goFetch is a program created to gain some exposure building an application specific go packages and docker.
+goFetch was created to gain exposure by building an application with specific go packages and docker with the intent to eventually be scaled up to a network request observability plugin.

 The continued development of goFetch will branch into improved containerization, deeper networking programming, along with concurrency on the web.

-The current functionality of the app is to fetch provided URLs utilizing concurrency and iteration contrasting the request time of each approach.

 To run this application follow these steps: